ngs-docs/angus/R_Introductory_tutorial_2014.md

 ```
 ## [1] 23.35857
 ```
-(notice that we the last value was printed, as we did not store it in a variable).
+(notice that the last value was printed, as we did not store it in a variable).

 Or we could do it in one line
 ```r